Toyota Sprinter Trueno: AE91 & AE92 Series (1987–1991)

 In May 1989, a minor facelift occurred as well as changes in engine performance, also known as the "Kouki" (後期) generation.
 Major rework was done to the 4A-GE engine, replacing the twin-runner T-VIS intake system with a single-runner intake featuring smaller intake ports, hence the nickname "smallport".
 These engines are denoted by the all-red lettering found in the cam covers.
 Along with a couple of upgrades (mainly to the engine internals), this version produces 20 PS more power than the previous iteration, with 140 PS in naturally aspirated form and 165 PS in supercharged 4A-GZE form.
 The minor tweaks also upped the compression ratio from 9.4:1 to 10.3:1 (NA models) and from 8:1 to 8.9:1 (supercharged models).
 Trim grades were also revised, removing the AE92 GT-V from the lineup and renaming the AE91 L to the AE91 G. Furthermore, the AE91 Xi and Zi trims were renamed as the XS and ZS.
 Carbureted engines were retired during this generation; with the carbureted 5A-F engine no longer being offered.
 This change eliminated all carbureted engines from the lineup, with the G, Lime and Lissé trims of the AE91 now having the revised fuel injected 5A-FE, while the XS and ZS have the 5A-FHE EFI-S engine producing 105 PS.
 The front-ends have been slightly restyled; the front bumper of the Levin now had a shorter upper grille that did not extend to both ends with two side markers on each corner while the Trueno carried a similar change but with larger combo lights above the bumper and below the headlights.
-A new limited edition model with different options was offered for the Trueno GT-APEX in January 1990 called the GT-APEX Limited, with a production run of 2000 units.
+A new limited-edition model with different options was offered for the Trueno GT-APEX in January 1990 called the GT-APEX Limited, with a production run of 2000 units.
 It was later offered to both the Levin and Trueno in January 1991 and was limited to 1000 units.
 The black body paint was changed to 205 code and is available for the GT-APEX trim.

+Toyota tuning specialist TOM'S also released 40 units of a complete car based on the Kouki AE92 Levin GT, all with a 5-speed manual transmission.
+These Levins featured various modifications, including performance shock absorbers, Recaro seats, a Personal three-spoke steering wheel, Rays C3 wheels, a strut bar and an upgraded audio system.